Interpolated stochastic interventions based on propensity scores, target policies and treatment-specific costs: Conclusions

 \section{Conclusions}

 We propose a cost-aware family of stochastic interventions for discrete treatments that generalizes incremental propensity score interventions and connects causal modeling to cost-sensitive decisions.
-Modeling a cost-penalized I-projection (CPIP) of the independent product of organic and target distributions yields closed-form Boltzmann–Gibbs couplings whose marginals, via a single tilt $\delta$, interpolate from the propensity scores or from the target policy toward a product-of-experts limit when destination costs are strictly positive.
+Modeling a cost-penalized I-projection of the independent product of organic law and reference\,/\,target policy yields closed-form Boltzmann–Gibbs couplings whose marginals, via a single tilt $\delta$, interpolate from either of the input distributions toward a product-of-experts limit when destination costs are strictly positive.
 We derive efficient influence functions under a nonparametric model and construct one-step estimators with uniform bands over $\delta$, improving stability and misspecification robustness relative to plug-in baselines.

 These policies enable graded scientific hypotheses under realistic constraints.
 Because $\delta$ is continuous and costs $c$ and targets $\nu$ are modular, analysts can prototype and evaluate policies for prospective studies, turning observational registries into pre-experimental testbeds.
 Explicit costs clarify prioritization, aligning interventions with budgets and logistics while quantifying trade-offs.
 Clinician-informed targets integrate naturally, ensuring policies reflect expert priors and empirical regularities.
 Overall, this framework links identification and estimation from observational data to resource-aware experimental design when hard interventions are infeasible.